 Summary

-1. Fisheries scientists are often faced with two critical questions: (i) how many samples are needed to adequately represent a population?
-And, (ii) how should samples from multi-stage sampling be analyzed?
+1. Age-structured fish stocks often show complex spatial and temporal dynamics, creating challenges in designing and implementing effective population surveys.
+Inappropriate sampling designs can potentially lead to both under-sampling (reducing precision and increasing the risk of bias) and over-sampling (through the extensive sampling of correlated metrics).

-2. For assessments based on fisheries-independent surveys, our ability to estimate population characteristics, such as abundance at age, is affected by multiple levels of sampling (i.e. the number of sets, lengths and ages sampled in a survey) as well as the methods used to analyze the data.
+2. For assessments based on fisheries-independent surveys, the ability to estimate population parameters is affected by multiple levels of sampling, such as the number of fishing sets and sub-sampling the fish captured to measure biological characteristics (e.g. lengths or ages).
+Multiple analysis approaches are also now available.

-3. Though simulations are a useful tool for exploring the efficacy of specific sampling strategies and statistical methods, system and survey complexity have limited the number of frameworks that simulation test the full sampling and analytical pathway of fisheries-independent survey data.
+3. Though simulations are a useful tool for exploring the efficacy of specific sampling strategies and statistical methods, complex fish population structure has limited the number of tools that allow for simulation testing of a range of sampling and analytical pathways for fisheries-independent survey data.

-4. Here we introduce the R package SimSurvey, which has been designed to simplify the process of simulating surveys of spatial fish populations.
-The packages includes methods for simulating age-structured populations that varies in space and time as well as multi-stage surveys that sample the virtual population.
-A series of parameters can be used to control the characteristics of the population and the sampling intensity of the survey.
+4. Here we introduce the R package SimSurvey, which has been designed to simplify the process of simulating surveys of age-structured and spatially-distributed fish populations.
+The package allows the user to simulate age-structured populations that vary in space and time and then explore the efficacy of a range of sampling protocols to reproduce the population parameters of the known population.
 SimSurvey also include a function for running a stratified-random analysis of the simulated data.

-5. SimSurvey can serve as a convenient, accessible and flexible platform for simulating a wide range of sampling strategies of a range of species.
-Various design- or model-based approaches can be applied to the results to test the efficacy of different approaches.
+5. SimSurvey can serve as a convenient, accessible and flexible platform for simulating a wide range of sampling strategies for fish stocks that show complex structuring.
+Various design- or model-based approaches can then be applied to the results to test the efficacy of different analytical approaches.

 Key-words: length and age distribution; simulation; spatial correlation; stratified analysis; survey design